tkohli/100-days-of-code/README.md

 Stacks are now completed working on string ,graphs and tree.
 I am weak in these topic so I will be spending little bit more time understanding them.
 Tommorow will be last day of this data structure crash course.
 Then I will start OOP in python.
 ## Day 7 - 01/02/2021 Monday
 I have completed basics of Data structures and today I will do a quick python refresher just covering very basics of python.
 Leaving OOP part of python will do it tommorow.
+## Day 8 - 02/02/2021 Tuesday
+Today I started Object Oriented Programming in Python, I have never studied this topic and it is very interesting to learn this concept in python, I also completed Inheritance and overloading.